Panther (film): Soundtrack

 A soundtrack for the film containing R&B and hip hop music was released on May 2, 1995 by Mercury Records.
-It peaked at number 37 on the Billboard 200 and number 5 on the Top R&B/Hip-Hop Albums and was certified gold on July 25, 1995.
-Featured on the soundtrack was the single "Freedom (Theme from Panther)", a collaboration among more than 60 female R&B singers and rappers that peaked at 45 on the Billboard Hot 100.
+It peaked at number 37 on the Billboard 200 and number 5 on the Top R&B/Hip-Hop Albums chart and was certified gold on July 25, 1995.
+Featured on the soundtrack is the single "Freedom (Theme from Panther)", a collaboration among more than 60 female R&B singers and rappers that peaked at No. 45 on the Billboard Hot 100.

-Three singles made it to the Billboard charts, "Head Nod" by Hodge, "The Points", a collaboration between 12 of hip-hop's most popular artists and groups, and "Freedom (Theme from Panther)", a collaboration between over 60 female R&B singers and rappers.
+Three singles made it to the Billboard charts, "Head Nod" by Hodge, "The Points", a collaboration between 12 of hip-hop's most popular artists and groups at the time, and "Freedom (Theme from Panther)", a collaboration between over 60 female R&B singers and rappers.